Impact of high invariant-mass Drell-Yan forward-backward asymmetry measurements on SMEFT fits: Abstract

 \section{Abstract}

-We study the impact of LHC forward-backward asymmetry (AFB) measurements at high invariant mass in the Drell-Yan process on probes of semi-leptonic four-fermion operators in the Standard Model effective field theory (SMEFT).
-In particular, we study whether AFB measurements can resolve degeneracies in the Wilson coefficient parameter space that appear when considering invariant mass and rapidity measurements alone.
-We perform detailed fits of the available high energy and high luminosity ATLAS and CMS data for both invariant mass distributions and AFB.
+We study the impact of LHC forward-backward asymmetry (AFB) measurements at high invariant-mass in the Drell-Yan process on probes of semileptonic four-fermion operators in the Standard Model effective field theory (SMEFT).
+In particular, we study whether AFB measurements can resolve degeneracies in the Wilson coefficient parameter space that appear when considering invariant-mass and rapidity measurements alone.
+We perform detailed fits of the available high-energy and high-luminosity ATLAS and CMS data for both invariant-mass distributions and AFB.
 While each type of measurement separately exhibits degeneracies, combining them removes these blind spots in some cases.
-In other situations it does not, highlighting the importance of incorporating future data sets from other experiments to fully explore this sector of the SMEFT.
-We investigate the impact of contributions quadratic in the Wilson coefficients on the description of Drell-Yan data, and discuss when such terms are important in joint fits of the AFB and invariant mass data.
+In other situations it does not, highlighting the importance of incorporating future datasets from other experiments to fully explore this sector of the SMEFT.
+We investigate the impact of contributions quadratic in the Wilson coefficients on the description of Drell-Yan data and discuss when such terms are important in joint fits of the AFB and invariant-mass data.